quicwg/base-drafts/draft-ietf-quic-transport.md

 Servers MAY communicate a preferred address of each address family (IPv4 and IPv6) to allow clients to pick the one most suited to their network attachment.

-Once the handshake is confirmed, the client SHOULD select one of the two server's preferred addresses and initiate path validation (see
+Once the handshake is confirmed, the client SHOULD select one of the two values preferred addresses provided by the server and initiate path validation (see
 {{migrate-validate}}) of that address using any previously unused active connection ID, taken from either the preferred_address transport parameter or a NEW_CONNECTION_ID frame.

 If path validation succeeds, the client SHOULD immediately begin sending all future packets to the new server address using the new connection ID and